 If you are someone who simply wants to pay it forward to a child or family in need, grant funding and donations are appreciated as well.
 With help from generous donors, the UnitedHealthcare Children’s Foundation has already awarded over 13,000 grants and hopes to award its 20,000th medical grant by the year 2020.

 Any financial help can provide a family with an enormous sense of relief.
 When a grant is approved, it helps to pay for heath services, treatments and therapies not covered by health insurance.
 The grant families work directly with the foundation by submitting invoices of what remains after their commercial health insurance plan submits initial payment (if any).

-Disclosure: This post has been sponsored by the UnitedHealthcare Children’s Foundation to help share their grant with families in need.
+Disclosure: This post has been sponsored by the UnitedHealthcare Children’s Foundation.

 85 Acts of Kindness Ideas